Creating Team Pages

 Comments on Pages

 Comments can be added to the page either by posting them in the PAGE CHAT section to the right of the page or by attaching them to specific page content.
-In the example below, you can see comments have been attached to a file 1, and those comments are also displayed in line with other comments in the PAGE CHAT section 2.
+In the example below, you can see comments have been attached to a task 1, and those comments are also displayed in the PAGE CHAT section 2.

 On mobile devices, pages and their chat messages are separated into two screens.
 You can toggle between them by tapping the page chat icon in the lower right corner of your screen 1.

 To create a page, select Teams in your dock 1, navigate to the team where you'd like to keep your page 2, select Pages from your team navigation bar 3, and then click "+New page" 4.

 Creating Templates from Pages